-Foundation Department:

-Early Years includes Nursery and Reception pupils St Finbar's Foundation Department follows a structured curriculum planned around national recommendations.
+Foundation Department: - Early Years includes Nursery and Reception pupils St Finbar's Foundation Department follows a structured curriculum planned around national recommendations.
 Reception and Nursery staff and pupils plan and work closely together to provide an active learning environment using our spacious facilities to the full.

-- We provide a safe and happy environment with a broad and balanced curriculum suitable for young children in the transition from home to school - Through strong home/school links we seek to build upon the knowledge and skills children already have when they come to us.
-We aim to work with parents and to benefit from their knowledge as the first and most important educators of their children - Transition our Early Years and KS1 staff work together in order to make the move from Reception to Year 1 expectations a positive experience.
+We see Early Years education as the foundation upon which children build the rest of their learning We provide a safe and happy environment with a broad and balanced curriculum suitable for young children in the transition from home to school Through strong home/school links we seek to build upon the knowledge and skills children already have when they come to us.
+We aim to work with parents and to benefit from their knowledge as the first and most important educators of their children Transition - our Early Years and KS1 staff work together in order to make the move from Reception to Year 1 expectations a positive experience.
 In the autumn term of year 1 especially, children work within Early Learning Goals if these are appropriate and in the summer term before the change - staff ensure children are familiar with KS1 areas and routines.

-Key Stage 1 (Infants) Key Stage 2 (Juniors)

-- In both departments the pupils follow the National Curriculum, a copy of which is available in school.
-For each subject St Finbar's has its own policy document and schemes of work assigned to provide progression and continuity over this 6 year period - The National Curriculum has specified attainment targets, programmes of study and assessment arrangements - Those parents wishing to have a closer scrutiny of the National Curriculum and/or our Schemes of Work for individual subjects, should request access to a copy from the school office
+Key Stage 1 (Infants) Key Stage 2 (Juniors) In both departments the pupils follow the National Curriculum and RE, a copy of which is available in school.
+The National Curriculum has specified attainment targets, programmes of study and assessment arrangements Those parents wishing to have a closer scrutiny of the National Curriculum/RE and/or our Schemes of Work for individual